mysterious-coding/base_entranced/README.md

 # base_entranced

-Siege server mod for Jedi Knight 3
+a Siege server mod for Jedi Knight 3

 by Duo

-a fork of sil's fantastic [base_enhanced](https://github.com/TheSil/base_enhanced) mod, with extra features and bugfixes for siege.
+a fork of Sil's fantastic [base_enhanced](https://github.com/TheSil/base_enhanced) CTF server mod

 # What is base_entranced?